 THE warp thread (black) passes over a weft thread (blue), then below the next one, and so on.

-The so-called "twill" armor is characterized by a weft thread which passes under one or more warp threads.
-For the warp the process is shifted at each weft pass.
+The so-called "twill" weave is characterized by a weft thread which passes under one or more warp threads.
+For the warp, the process is shifted with each frame pass.

-The pattern is biased and allows to identify all the tissues of this family as THE twill , the chevron or the denim .
+The pattern is at an angle and allows us to identify all the tissues in this family as THE twill , the chevron or the denim .

 Diagram of a twill weave